MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/fhir-faq.md

 No. You can't change the URL for the FHIR service.

-### What are the limits associated with Azure FHIR service?
+### What are the limits associated with the FHIR service in Azure Health Data Services?

-Please refer
+Please refer to the "Service limits" section in
 [Azure FHIR service limits](fhir-features-supported.md#service-limits)

 ## FHIR Implementations and Specifications